 The management of Psoriasis has made huge leaps forward over the last two decades.
 This has transformed our ability to treat this condition.
-The greatest advances have been in the realm of systemic biologic medications.
+The greatest health care advances have been in the realm of systemic therapy & biologic medications.
 These work by altering the immune system.
 They, therefore, are generally considered immune suppressants, weakening the immune system.
 Taking this into consideration, the best dermatologists worry about what this means for patients on biologic medicines for psoriasis during the time of the COVID 19 (Coronavirus) viral pandemic.
 Considering that, some patients are deciding to hold their biologic medication until the viral pandemic has ended.

 Psoriasis Treatments During Viral Pandemic

-So, can be done in the meantime for Psoriasis treatments during this viral pandemic?
+So, what can be done in the meantime for Psoriasis treatments during this viral pandemic?
 In answering that question, one of the greatest challenges is knowing when the COVID 19 crisis will end.
 Additionally, we worry that a second wave of the infection could occur down the road before a vaccine is approved and available.
 Right now, we are working under the assumption that issues with COVID 19 will be better sometime in the summer of 2020.
 This could be 2-3 months away or more.
 The good news is that several alternative things can be done in the meantime to help with your psoriasis.

 Phase 1- The Basics of Psoriasis Treatments During Viral Pandemic